Habits2 min read

 How often should I drink water throughout the day?

 Aim for a glass (200–250 ml) every 1.5–2 waking hours rather than large amounts at once.
 Steady sips absorb better and keep energy more even.
+Anchor the daily total to your weight.

 What if I just do not like plain water?